firzad/COMP6771-Euclidean-Vector/README.md

 exceptions if you feel they are more appropriate.

 **Note:** while the particular exception thrown does not matter, you are required to pass the strings specified in the tables above.
+In these strings, please use common sense to substitute values like X and Y for their actual numerical values

 ### 9. Other notes